michael5522/supurb-quotes/README.md

 ### Getting Started

-1. Clone the repository & navigate to the directory.
+1. Fork this repository and clone from the terminal, then navigate into the cloned directory
     ```shell
     git clone https://github.com/michael5522/supurb-quotes
     cd supurb-quotes